• Loading stock data...

 DraftKings and FanDuel

-Sports event contracts on the prediction-market platforms from DraftKings and FanDuel were only launched in certain states at the end of 2025, with a focus on those where online sports betting is not legal, like Texas, California, and Georgia.
+Sports event contracts on the prediction-market platforms from DraftKings and FanDuel were launched in only certain states at the end of 2025, with a focus on those where online sports betting is not legal, like Texas, California, and Georgia.

 The FanDuel Predicts app does not show any Super Bowl–related contracts, but that’s because sports event contracts are not available to users in New York.
 FanDuel is expected to have sports event contracts available in time for the game.